Minoar98/To-do-list/README.md

 ## Features

 📥 GET (Read) Features
-Users can fetch and view all existing todo tasks from localStorage.
+Users can fetch and view all existing to-do tasks from localStorage.

 If no tasks are found, an empty list view is displayed.

 If something goes wrong while fetching, an error component with a toast message is shown.

 ➕ POST (Create) Features
-Users can enter a new todo task via an input form.
+Users can enter a new to-do task via an input form.

 Validation: